An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Knife Throwing

-• Description: Throw knives with precision at a stationary target.
+• What is it?
+Throw knives with precision at a stationary target.

 • Goal / Objective: Consistently hit the target with thrown knives.